Thought Leadership • June 22, 2023

 All Cash

 All cash deals are straightforward.
 The buy-side company purchases all shares of the sell-side company.
 Sell-side shareholders receive cash for their shares.
-In some cases, buyers pay above asking price to incentivise the deal.
+In some cases, buyers pay above asking price to incentivize the deal.

 Buy-side companies may have cash on-hand to finance the deal.
-If there isn't enough on the balance sheet to finance an all-cash deal, they can take out a loan, issue bonds, or tap other assets to bridge the gap.
+If there isn't enough on the balance sheet to finance an all cash deal, they can take out a loan, issue bonds, or tap other assets to bridge the gap.

 The cloud-based software company Coupa Software was purchased in an $8 billion all cash deal.
-Space infrastructure company Maxar was purchased in another all-cash deal, with shares going for 130% over asking prices.
+Space infrastructure company Maxar was purchased in another all cash deal, with shares going for 130% over asking prices.

 Stock for Stock